mustafagenc/nitrokit-terminal/README.md

 ## 🔧 Configuration

-NitroKit works out of the box without configuration, but you can customize behavior through:
+Nitroterm works out of the box without configuration, but you can customize behavior through:

 - **Environment Variables**:
   - `RUST_LOG=debug` for verbose logging
   - `NITROKIT_CONFIG_PATH` for custom config location
 - **Git Configuration**: Uses your existing git setup